 - Fry up your eggs, or scramble them if you prefer.
 Cook them a little less than you normally would because they'll cook a bit more in the oven.

 - Pop the baking trays into a preheated oven for 4-5 minutes, until heated through

-I love serving huevos rancheros with lots of tasty, festive garnishes: sliced avocado, chopped scallions, extra salsa, sour cream and sliced jalapenos.
+Garnishes are part of the fun of this dish and they add layers of delicious flavor.
+I love serving Huevos Rancheros with lots of tasty, festive toppings: sliced avocado, chopped scallions, extra salsa, sour cream and sliced jalapeños.
+Cilantro and pickled jalapeños would also be delicious.